Installation

 end

-New in version 2016.2.1: (There was a bug in prior versions that kept this from working.)
+Added in version 2016.2.1: (There was a bug in prior versions that kept this from working.)

-What types of transformations can I do?#
+What types of transformations can I do?

 This list is always growing, but here are a few pointers:

-In what sense does Loopy suport vectorization?#
+In what sense does Loopy support vectorization?

 There are really two ways in which the OpenCL/CUDA model of computation exposes vectorization: